 Every parent has been there.
 You received email reminders about a flu shot clinic, but didn’t get a chance to make an appointment.
 Now your child has come down with a fever over 101 degrees Fahrenheit, headache, chills, sore throat and dry cough.
-Off to the pediatrician you go.
+Time to call the school absence line.

-All children over age 6 months should be immunized against influenza every year.
-The flu shot reduces the chance that your child will have to visit the doctor’s office for treatment by 50% to 75%.
+All children 6 months of age and older should be immunized against influenza every year.
+The flu shot reduces the chance that your child will have to visit the doctor’s office for treatment by 30% to 60%.
 The average case of flu can last a week or more.
 Children under age 5 years and those with chronic health conditions are at greater risk of problems from the flu.

 The American Academy of Pediatrics (AAP) recommends that all children ages 6 months to 8 years receive two doses of influenza vaccine their first season, given four weeks apart.
 Thereafter, only one shot a year is needed.
 Children ages 9 years and older should receive one dose.
 It is safe for children with egg allergy to receive the influenza shot, according to the AAP.